JacopoPan/RaspBuzzTutorial/README.md

 # Step 4: Run a 2-device demo

-- Perform steps 1-3 on 2 Raspberry Pi 3 Model B+
+- Perform steps 2-3 on 2 Raspberry Pi 3 Model B+
-- Connect each of the 2 Pis to a Digi XBee SX (e.g., again using an interface board and USB)
+- Connect each of the 2 Pis to a Digi XBee SX (e.g., again using an interface board and USB) loaded with the profile from step 1

-If you are using the sources from `https://github.com/JacopoPan/ROSBuzz` you can run
+Using the sources from `https://github.com/JacopoPan/ROSBuzz` you shuold run:

 ```
 $ roslaunch rosbuzz neil.launch
 ```

-on the first one and
+on the first Raspberry Pi and:

 ```
 $ roslaunch rosbuzz buzz.launch